Top 5 Dog-Friendly Pubs In Derby

 5. Exeter Arms

-Perfect place for those looking for some medieval pub experience… no, not the rowdy crowds and debauchery, but the ambience.
+Perfect place for those looking for some medieval pub experience… no, not the rowdy crowds and debauchery, but the ambiance.

 Don’t mistreat your pup.
 The ambience is still made to represent what the Exerter Arms would have looked like more than a hundred years ago, what with the dimly lit rooms that re surprisingly cosy.